srtipo/coranos.github.io/bananos/developer-training/index.md

 2) clone the Github Pages repository to your local computer.

+3) add a file called index.html to the root of the repository.

-3) Edit the github pages site in atom, locally add your discord id to the top.
+4) Edit the github pages site in atom, locally add your discord id to the top.

 ## Lesson Three, simple index.html.